What To Do In The Event Of An Epileptic Seizure: 5 Recommendations And Advice

 When epileptic seizures appear, alterations occur in the patient’s movement (that is, seizures: a type of uncontrolled shaking of the body), in their level of consciousness and in their behavior.
 Normally, these crises last between seconds and minutes (if they last more than 5 minutes, you should call the emergency room).
 Once the seizures end, the brain continues to function normally

-You may be interested: Types of Ulcer: Characteristics, Causes and Dangers They Pose
+You may be interested: Kallman Syndrome: Symptoms, Causes and Treatment

 Seizures can be of two types: partial (or focal) and generalized.
 In the former, a discharge occurs in a specific area of the brain, which can extend to the rest of the cerebral cortex); In the latter, the entire surface of the brain is affected (in addition, they cause loss of consciousness).